University or Departmental Honors

 The Departmental Honors track is a discipline-specific program that varies by major.
 Students are admitted to Departmental Honors after completing at least a semester's worth of courses at WSU or elsewhere.
 Departmental Honors students, like University Honors students, are full-fledged members of the Irvin D. Reid Honors College.
 Requirements vary by department, but include at least 12 credits of Honors coursework, an HON 42xx seminar, and a thesis project.

-Eligible students may pursue either University or Departmental Honors or both.
+Eligible students may pursue either University Honors, Departmental Honors or both.
 All Honors students must maintain a 3.3 GPA to remain a member of the College in good standing.
 Both diplomas and transcripts highlight Departmental and/or University Honors designation, and students who complete the requirements for either wear a distinctive gold collar at graduation.

 See links at left for more information about the requirements for University and Departmental Honors.